rolandwalker/fixmee/README.markdown

 important issue.
 The `fixmee-goto-nextmost-urgent` command will navigate to the longest notice first.

+Alternatively, a user-specified function can provided for determining urgency by setting a value for `fixmee-measure-urgency-function`.

 To use fixmee-mode, add the following to your `~/.emacs` file

 ```elisp